Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Controlled Markov Diffusions and Its Dual Representation

 We consider the perfect information relaxation, i.e., we can foresee all the future randomness generated by the Brownian motion so that the decision made at any time $t\in [0,T]$ is based on the information set $\mathcal{F}=\mathcal{F}_T$.
 To expand the set of the feasible controls, we use $\mathcal{U}(t)$ to denote the set of measurable $\mathcal{U}$-valued control strategies at time $t$, i.e., $\textbf{u}=(u_{s})_{s\in[t,T]}\in \mathcal{U}(t)$ if $\textbf{u}$ is $\mathcal{B}([t,T])\times\mathcal{F}$-measurable and $u_s$ takes value in $\mathcal{U}$ for $s\in[t,T] $, where $\mathcal{B}([t,T])$ is the Borel $\sigma$-algebra on $[t,T]$.
 In particular, $\mathcal{U}(0)$ can be viewed as the counterpart of $\mathbb{A}$ introduced in Section \ref{Section:MDPs_formulation} for MDPs.

-Unlike the case of MDPs, the first technical problem we have to face with is to define a solution of (\ref{state_SDE}) with an anticipative control $\textbf{u}\in \mathcal{U}(0)$.
-Since it involves the concept of ``anticipating stochastic calculus'', we postpone the relevant details to Appendix \ref{Section:Appendix:anticipating}, where we use the decomposition technique to define the solution of an anticipating SDE following \cite{davis1992deterministic}, \cite{Ocone1989}.
-For this purpose we need to restrict the dependence of $\sigma(t,x,u)$ in (\ref{state_SDE}) only on $t$ and $x$, i.e., we have $\sigma:[0,T]\times \mathbb{R}^{n}\rightarrow \mathbb{R}^{n\times m}$ in this subsection.
+Unlike the case of MDPs, the first technical problem we have to face is to define a solution of (\ref{state_SDE}) with an anticipative control $\textbf{u}\in \mathcal{U}(0)$.
+Since it involves the concept of ``anticipating stochastic calculus'' and Stratonovich integral, we postpone the technical details to Appendix \ref{Section:Appendix:anticipating}, where we use the decomposition technique to define the solution of an anticipating SDE following \cite{davis1992deterministic}, \cite{Ocone1989}.

 Right now we assume that given a control strategy $\textbf{u}\in \mathcal{U}(0)$ there exists a unique solution $(x_t)_{t\in[0,T]}$ to (\ref{state_SDE}) that is $\mathcal{B}([0,T])\times\mathcal{F}$-measurable.
 Next we consider the set of penalty functions in the setting of controlled Markov diffusions.
 Suppose $h(\textbf{u},\textbf{w})$ is a function depending on a control strategy $\textbf{u}\in\mathcal{U}(0)$ and a sample path of Brownian motion $\textbf{w}\triangleq(w_t)_{t\in[0,T]}$.
 We define the set $\mathcal{M}_{\mathbb{F}}(0)$ of \emph{dual feasible penalties} $h(\textbf{u},\textbf{w})$ that do not penalize non-anticipative policies in expectation, i.e.,